aaron - hacker, researcher, reverse engineer

 --reverser

 Research interests lie in reverse engineering with a focus on deriving structure, semantics, and intent from opaque software systems.
 This includes analysis of binaries, firmware, and complex control flows across diverse architectures.
 Created the IDA Pro plugin toolbag to support these efforts, and regularly presents on reverse engineering methodologies and applied tooling.
+This work has yielded the discovery and disclosure of a large number of vulnerabilities in commercial software across a wide range of products and vendors.

 --exploiter